margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Being and feeling led to heal people by God; God leads us to heal

-"Having one God, one Mind, unfolds the power that heals the sick, and fulfiles these sayings of Scripture, 'I am the Lord that healeth thee,' and 'I have found a ransom.'"
+"Having one God, one Mind, unfolds the power that heals the sick, and fulfills these sayings of Scripture, 'I am the Lord that healeth thee,' and 'I have found a ransom.'"

 * One Father-Mother God, Lord of us all, we share the same ancestry, heritage, loyalty, spirit in the Spirit, and we can see this essence expressed